SergeyKanzhelev/apmtips/source/_posts/2017-05-10-import-datasets-in-application-insights-analytics.markdown

 Refresh data in this table periodically as Application Insights keeps data only for [90 days](https://docs.microsoft.com/en-us/azure/application-insights/app-insights-data-retention-privacy#how-long-is-the-data-kept).
 You can set up an Azure Function to run every 90 days.

 By the way, imported logs are also billed by size.
-You see it as a separate table in the bill blade:
+You see it as a separate table in the bill blade.
+You can see how many times I run the application trying things =)...

 {% img /images/2017-05-10-import-datasets-in-application-insights-analytics/bill.png 'bill' %}

-You can see how many times I run the application trying things =)...